PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: System Model

 \subsection{Model Parameters and Notations}

-In this section, we will describe the notations used to represent, the state, action, and reward spaces.
-The optimization of the system is achieved over $T$ time steps with each step of length $\Delta t$.
+In this section,{we describe the notations used to represent, the state, action, and reward spaces for our DQN dispatching algorithm}.The optimization of the system is achieved over $T$ time steps with each step of length $\Delta t$.
 The fleet make decisions on where on the map to go to serve at each time step $\tau = t_{0},t_{0}+\Delta t,t_{0}+2(\Delta t),\ldots,t_{0}+T(\Delta t)$ where $t_{0}$ is the start time.
 The map is split up into a grid with each square being taken as a zone.
 Zones are represented by $i \in \{1,2,3,\ldots,M\}$.
 The number of vehicles in the fleet is represented by $N$.
 A vehicle is marked as \textit{available} if there is remaining seating or trunk capacity.
 Vehicles that are completely full or are not considering taking passengers or goods are marked \textit{unavailable}.
 Available vehicles in zone $i$ at time slot $t$ is denoted $v_{t,i}$.
 Only available vehicles are eligible to be dispatched.